expand/collapse risk warning

 What is speculation?

-Both fundamental and technical analysis is used in speculation; however, since trading is only done on a short-term basis, technical indicators typically are decisive.
+Both fundamental and technical analysis are used in speculation; however, since trading is only done on a short-term basis, technical indicators typically are decisive.

-It's possible in practice to speculate on virtually any financial instrument’s price, not only traditional ones like shares, which is the case for investment.
+It's possible in practice to speculate on virtually any financial instrument’s price, not only traditional ones like shares, which is the investment case.

 Although it is contrary to popular belief, speculators’ decisions are not down to chance.
 Rather, they are the result of comprehensive technical analysis as well as in-depth training.
 Keen speculators will put considerable effort into learning how to carry out a thorough analysis of every aspect of the market as well as the instrument that they are investing in so that they can be as successful as possible in achieving their goal of making a profit.